Singing through your whole life: William Weinert discusses Eastman Summer Sings!June 28, 2018

 Eastman Summer Sings! is sponsored by the Eastman-Rochester Chorus and offers a series of choral music reading sessions to singers of all ages and abilities.
 Through offering the Rochester community the opportunity to perform choral masterworks with Eastman faculty, students, and soloists from the area, the program has seen massive success as hundreds of Rochesterians participate each summer in these relaxed and engaging singing experiences.

 Director William Weinert, professor of conducting and director of choral activities at Eastman, will begin his 24th season with Eastman Summer Sings!
 Tuesday, July 3.
 With scores provided at the door, all sessions are held at 7:30 p.m. in Kilbourn Hall and are free, with a $5 suggested donation.
-The 2018 schedule of works and conductors features:

 Could you give a brief overview of the Eastman Summer Sings!
 Program and what you think it brings to the community?

 This is the 24th year that we’ve done this, I guess we kind of revived it from previous summer choral events.
 We decided to do four Tuesdays in July, because Tuesday’s the regular night for Eastman-Rochester Chorus (ERC) rehearsal.
 Basically, most of the community choruses and church choirs shut down for the summer, so this provides something for people who like to come out one night a week and sing.
 People from the community come and read through more or less familiar, big choral pieces.